Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: RESULTS AND DISCUSSION

 \subsection{C. WEYL POINTS}

-We are now going to scrutinize the character of the apparent band crossings found in the previous section and to investigate their dependence on the direction of magnetization.
+We are now going to clarify the character of the apparent band crossings found in the previous section and to investigate their dependence on the direction of magnetization.
 For this aim, sets of Weyl points were searched using the Wannier presentation of the DFT band structure among all bands $n$ and $n+1$, $n = \{129, 130, 131\}$.
 For comparison, or if the visible crossing was not detected as a Weyl point while using the search algorithm, additional checks using the DFT band structure were performed.

 Tab.~\ref{tab:points0} shows the results for the ground state with $M ||$ [1 0 0].
 For this orientation of $M$, the magnetic point group includes a simple (i.e., without time reversal) $C_2(x)$ rotation axis.
 All five apparent crossings lie on this axis, including points 4 and 5 which can be shifted to a position with $k_y = k_z = 0$ by subtracting a reciprocal lattice vector.
 Along any simple $C_2$ axis, crossings between bands belonging to the two different irreps are always WPs.~\cite{PhysRevB.92.085138,PhysRevLett.108.266802} All five points are indeed confirmed as WPs with chiralities $\chi$ of 1 or -1.
 Their energies and $k_x$-positions obtained from the Wannier Hamiltonian are close to the related DFT results.